abdulrahman-3sf/50-problem/README.md

 # About 50 easy problem solved with C++
-About 50 easy problem solved in ways that make reading and reuse easy.
+1/50 easy problem solved in ways that make reading and reuse easy.